intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/device_period.md

 # Schema

-The schema may be implemented in:
+The schema for the `device_period` dataset may be implemented in:

 - a Wide-column key-value repository for very high scale and performance.
 - a Document database for low cost.

 The equivalent schema elements and recommended values for each repository type are shown below.

-Wide-column key-value   | Document       | Value
+Wide-column repo.       | Document db.      | Recommended Value
 ---                     | ---               | ---
 instance id             |                   | `reporting`
 table name              |                   | `device_period`